 - Drive in a fence post at each corner of the rectangle.

-- Divide each 6′ side in half, driving in one of the two remaining fence posts to mark the midpoint.
+- Divide each 6′ side in half, driving in the two remaining fence posts to mark the midpoints.

 - Fasten the square piece of chicken wire between these two middle fence posts.